 Complexity as the root of fundamental diseconomies of scale

-The most simple diseconomy of scale is that of communication between individuals.
+The most fundamental diseconomy of scale emerges out of the difficulties that arise out of the challenges of communication between individuals.
 The capital of a rich person does just not automatically see returns, it must be invested in a particular way so as to see guaranteed returns.
-The first problem such allocation encounters is that of effective communication.
+This allocation requires communication.
+It is here that we see the first diseconomy of scale.

 The go to argument for why communication is a problem is that much of what we know is “tacit knowledge,” that we cannot effectively explain the action we do.
 But it’s important to articulate the underlying reasons as to why tacit knowledge is such a big deal.